HomeTipsHow to Get a Job in Canada as a...

 Searching for a job post-pandemic may require a little more creativity than usual.
 See what other fields your skillset and experience can use.

-For example, if you have been a hospital nurse for the past five years, you may be successful applying for nursing positions in education or senior wellness settings.
+For example, if you have been a hospital nurse for the past five years, you may be successful in applying for nursing positions in education or senior wellness settings.

 Finally, this is the greatest time to strengthen your telecommuting skills and show future employers that you are an incredible asset to their company, both in person and through telecommuting.